 Reviews the code rules found in the National Electrical Code, NFPA 70, to ensure safe installation of electrical wiring and equipment.
-(3 lec) Prerequisite: High School Diploma, GED or instructor permission
+This course should be taken in the student's last semester unless they are already a licensed electrician.
+(3 lec) Prerequisite: ELC 151 and ELC 171 or instructor permission.
+Students who have previously taken a 45-hour course in the National Electrical Code are eligible to take ELC 121.